Schema style guide¶

 A data entry form might allow users to select an identifier scheme from a dropdown, or to enter its name manually if it is not in the list.
 The

-field would be used for reasonable amounts and anamountEntered
+amountfield would be used for reasonable amounts and anamountEnteredfield for unreasonable amounts.

 With this pattern, users can more easily analyze values in the original field, without needing to clean, filter or deduplicate them.